Ethereum vs Solana: Comparison of Leading Blockchains

 They represent two very different design philosophies:

-• Ethereum focuses on modularity, decentralization, and long-term security.
+• ETH focuses on modularity, decentralization, and long-term security.

-• Solana is built around performance and high throughput, pushing hardware to its limits for faster transactions.
+• SOL is built around performance and high throughput, pushing hardware to its limits for faster transactions.

 For anyone building in Web3 or exploring blockchain as an investor or developer, understanding the trade-offs between these two networks is essential.